grafana/grafana/docs/sources/administration/configuration.md

 ## [annotations.dashboard]

-Dashboard annotations means that annotation are associated with the dashboard they are created on.
+Dashboard annotations means that annotations are associated with the dashboard they are created on.

 ### max_age